-Insurance carriers have a number of strategies for denying a claim.
-An adjuster may tell you that the accident occurred in a different way than it did — and that their insured was not the at-fault party.
+Insurance carriers have several strategies for denying a claim.
+An adjuster may tell you that the accident occurred differently than it did — and that their insured was not the at-fault party.
 They may try to say that you are partly or fully to blame, or that another party is the real culprit.

 Another technique is to maintain that your injuries are not as serious as they are.
-Insurance companies may also contest the treatment you are receiving, and say your injuries can be treated in a less expensive way.
+Insurance companies may also contest the treatment you are receiving, and say your injuries can be treated less expensively.

 They can also simply minimize the amount of pain and suffering.
-Insurance adjusters determine pain and suffering based on a number of factors, including the overall effect of your injury on your life, the amount of time required to recover, and so on.
+Insurance adjusters determine pain and suffering based on several factors, including the overall effect of your injury on your life, the amount of time required to recover, and so on.
 They can minimize all of these factors to result in less compensation than it is worth.